magnars/mark-multiple.el/README.md

 * A general library for managing master and mirrors
 * `mark-more-like-this` which selects next/previous substring in the buffer that matches the current region.
+* `inline-string-rectangle` which works like `string-rectangle` but lets you write inline - making it less error prone.

 Installation
 ------------